OneAndOnlyWisp/ArchMate/README.md

 Arch linux from terminal to working dektop system automation tool.
 Under development for now.
 Use at your own risk.

-(almost)Working features:
+Working features:
 - Change kernel from default to lts or reverse
 - Install CPU drivers (Microcode, CPU Graphics)
 - Install GPU drivers (Nvidia, Radeon, VirtualBox)
+- User management
 - Desktop install
-- Custom Apps install
-- Usermanagement
+- Run custom end script (optional)

 Will be implemented:
 - Read from config file (automatize the process)
-- Run custom end script (optional)

 ## Prerequisites